 Whenever I reference a book, I grab the affiliate link from Amazon and plug it in.
+I also created an a-store with my favorite books and embedded it both in my Facebook page and on my web page.
 It won't make you rich but could easily result in an extra couple hundred bucks a month.